 (Man also heals himself by mastering his craft.
 This turns out to be weirdly similar to loving woman).

-What do women want from a man?
+What do women, real women, want from a man?
 By now it should be obvious.
 Women want a man of character and of presence, which is the source of character, along with the easiness, courage and self-mastery that are needed to bring character to the surface.
-What woman wants is a man of love, although because she has learnt that ‘love’ means sappy dependence and neediness and other cheesy nonsense and because she has become a restless sexual man herself, she no longer realises that love is what she wants, so she settles for less; much, much less.
+What a real woman wants is a real man, of love, although because she has learnt that ‘love’ means sappy dependence and neediness and other cheesy nonsense, and because she has become a restless sexual man herself, she no longer realises that love is what she wants, so she settles for less; much, much less.
+She becomes unreal, and defends her acquired masculinity as intelligence or strength or dignity.
+This, the exaltation of male styles of thought and action, is actually a form of sexism.
+It’s the default state for many men and women because truly female consciousness is so extraordinarily rare.

 You find death by dying.
 Not all at once — that would be literal suicide — but by letting your personality die.
 We’ve seen how conscience prompts you to obey your character; what this means is that conscience is continually recommending that you destroy your personality.
 Your beliefs, your possessions, your ambitions, your prestige, your beauty, your routines, your financial power.
 The more you intelligently die in this way, the more you let go of who you think and feel you are, the more you glimpse a wider and deeper truth than your personality.